MerchantBanker.ca

 First, food manufacturing is a foundational Canadian industry.
 Food and beverage processing sales totalled approximately $173.4 billion in 2024, making the sector large enough to support specialized advisory, financing, and consolidation work.

 Second, convenience-oriented food categories have real demand.
 Canadian packaged food retail sales include meaningful demand for meals, soups, ready meals, prepared foods, and related convenience categories.
+These categories are supported by recurring consumption, time-saving consumer behaviour, institutional demand, and foodservice requirements.

 Third, the sector is transaction-relevant.
 Frozen-food and ready-to-eat categories are attractive because they combine recurring demand, operational scalability, shelf stability, cold-chain defensibility, institutional relevance, private-label compatibility, and fragmented ownership.